 It’s actually why most veterinarians advise against letting your dogs eat mushrooms in the wild, even if you think they look “safe”.1

-⚠️ So to keep your dog safe, don’t let them eat mushrooms found in the wild.
+⚠️ So to keep your dog safe, it’s best not to let them lick, taste, or eat mushrooms found in the wild.

 A dog sniffing at mushrooms a man holds in his hand